cantruchd/demo/README.md

 ## Heading 2

-Just some update, on a branch
+Just typing some text according to the instructor